crypticCaroline/puppyplaymates/README.md

 ### Adding and Committing files

-To add files to the repository take the following steps
+To add files to the repository, take the following steps

 In the command line type -
         git add .
         git commit -m "This is being committed" git push

-To add all new files or modified file use " ."  - To add a single file use the pathway to the file eg .index.html  or assets/css/style.css
+To add all new files or modified file use " ."  - To add a single file, use the pathway to the file eg .index.html  or assets/css/style.css
 When committing make sure your comments are clear about what changes have been made.
 Pushing will send your work to the repository